-\textbf{Performance per domain.} In Figure \ref{fig:perf-per-domain}, we report the normalized scores for the 206M parameter models attained on all six domains.
-For Meta-World, DMControl, Mimicgen, Composuite, and Procgen we use data-normalized scores, as suggested by \citep{Levine:20}.
+\textbf{Performance per domain.} In Figure \ref{fig:perf-per-domain}, we report the normalized scores for the 206M models attained on all six domains.
+For Meta-World, DMControl, Mimicgen, Composuite, and Procgen, we use data-normalized scores, as suggested by \citep{Levine:20}.
 For Atari, we report human-normalized scores.
-Overall, we observe that the xLSTM backbone outperforms competitors on three of the six domains, while all methods perform similarly on the remaining 3 domains.
+We observe that xLSTM outperforms competitors on three of the six domains, while they perform similarly on the remaining domains.

-These experiments suggest that modern recurrent backbones can be attractive alternatives to the Transformer architecture for building LAMs in terms of final performance.